kkbrum/ULA-app/user_guide.md

 This user guide is meant to describe the exact steps you should go through to conduct the whole ULA matching process.
 For a more general overview, checkout `README.md`.

 ## Server
 0. The ULA app is run from the S&DS server.
 You should contact Jay about getting access to this.
-In addition to login credentials,c he should also be able to provide you information about where the ULA app exists within the server.
+In addition to login credentials, he should also be able to provide you information about where the ULA app exists within the server (`/srv/shiny-server/ULA`).
 After navigating to the ULA app in the server you should move all of the old files into a file named based on the past semester.
 You can do this by running the following two commands: first `mkdir <NEW DIRECTORY NAME>`, then `mv *.csv *.R *.RDS <NEW DIRECTORY NAME>`.
 When you complete the steps outlined below, you can download files from the github repo and upload them to the server as you change them for the upcoming semester.
 Some commands relevant to the process of navigating around the server, editing, uploading, and downloading files are the following:
 - `cd <DIRECTORY NAME>`:
     - Use `cd`, for "change directory", to navigate around the server
 - `pwd`: